jz674/Markov-Documentation/README.md

-# Welcome to Markov Documentation!
+# Welcome to Markov Documentation

 Markov automates the manual process of creating test scripts for shipped features to help ensure previously developed software still functions after a change.